 This longitudinal study examined the influence of family, social, and behavioral variables on diabetes self-management behaviors with a particular focus on adolescent developmental transitions.
 One goal of this study was to identify factors that predict adherence and glycemic control of youth during this transition period.
 Self-efficacy, maturity, family and social support, and attitudes toward diabetes management were assessed in a sample of 87 adolescents with type 1 diabetes (ages 10 to 16) and their parents.
-Assessments were obtained at baseline, six months, 12 months, and 24 months.
+Assessments were obtained at baseline, 6 months, 12 months, and 24 months.

 Diabetes Personal Trainer Study

 Participants in this study were recruited from two pediatric clinical sites: a university-affiliated clinic and a clinic housed in a pediatric hospital.
 A total of 81 youth (ages 11 to 16) with type 1 diabetes, along with a parent or guardian, were recruited and randomized to receive either educational materials or a "personal trainer" intervention.
 Based on principles of motivational interviewing and applied behavior analysis, the intervention included six in-person contacts over approximately two months supplemented with telephone contacts.
 The intervention protocol was administered by specially trained undergraduate and graduate students, who served as "diabetes personal trainers."
 They assisted youth to assess diabetes management practice difficulties and barriers, set goals for improving diabetes management practices, and engaged in problem-solving to meet these goals.
-An intervention effect on glycemic control was observed post-intervention and was maintained, virtually unchanged in magnitude, through two-year follow-up.
+An intervention effect on glycemic control was observed post-intervention and was maintained, virtually unchanged in magnitude, through 2-year follow-up.
 The intervention effect was observed among adolescents, but not among pre-adolescents.

 Transition from Pediatric to Adult Diabetes Care